Pareto Frontier Approximation Network (PA-Net) to Solve Bi-objective TSP: Experiments

 \subsection{Application for Coverage Planning}

+We use BTSP for the application of coverage planning.
+In this experiment, the robot has to visit various locations in a given map while optimizing for total distance travelled and an additional priority metric.
+An example of such a map is shown in Fig.~\ref{fig:viz0}.
+Such a priority metric can be representative of attributes like traversable conditions of the path or traffic on a given path \textit{etc}.
+The distances between locations are stored in adjacency matrices for this case because the distances are not Euclidean.

-For this experiment, we synthetically generate $10$ maps using Path-Bench \cite{toma2021pathbench}, an open-source motion-planning benchmarking platform.
+For this experiment, we synthetically generate $10$ maps using PathBench \cite{toma2021pathbench}, an open-source motion-planning benchmarking platform.
 We then randomly sample points from the free space in the map as locations of interest, as shown in Fig.~\ref{fig:viz0}.
 We assume that the graph formed by these points are fully connected.
-The input adjacency matrix for the first objective, $A_1$, is generated by determining path-lengths between all the points using A*.
+The input adjacency matrix for the first objective, $\mathrm{\mathbf{H_1}}$, is generated by determining path-lengths between all the points using A* algorithm.
 For the second objective, we randomly sample $2D$ points where each coordinate is in range [0,1).
-We then generate the second adjacency matrix $A_2$, by computing euclidean distance between these points.
-For this dataset, we test the performance of our PA-AD network while using OR-tools as the baseline.
-The average results for HV and runtimes are reported in Table.~\ref{tab:Results3}.
+We then generate the second adjacency matrix $\mathrm{\mathbf{H_2}}$, by computing the Euclidean distance between these points.
+For this dataset, we test the performance of our PA-AD network while using OR-Tools as the baseline.
+The average results for HV and runtimes are reported in Table~\ref{tab:Results3}.

-\textbf{Discussion:} OR-Tools is able to find much better solution when this limit is increased.
-Like the euclidean case, there is a lag in the performance of our network as compared OR tools.
-Nonetheless, these initial results look promising.
-Our future investigation would be focussed on further improving upon these results.
+\textbf{Discussion:} OR-Tools finds much better solutions when this limit is increased.
+As mentioned before, OR-Tools is a highly optimized solver for TSP and other routing problems.
+Like the Euclidean case, there is a lag in the performance of our network as compared to OR-Tools.
+This is likely because the network converges to local minima.
+Nonetheless, these initial results look encouraging as we are able to outperform existing deep learning approach, \textit{i.e.}, DRLMOA.